 - 6. The Chief Financial Officer (CFO) is responsible for preparing and obtaining approval for the annual budget.
-The base budget must be approved by the Trust Accounting Officer (the Chief Executive Officer CEO), The Finance and General Purposes Committee and the Board of Trustees. - 7.
-The base budget will reflect the best estimate of the resources available to the Trust for the forthcoming year and will detail how those resources are to be utilised.
-There must be a clear link between the development plan objectives and the budgeted utilisation of resources. - 8.
-The budgetary planning process will incorporate the following elements:
+The base budget must be approved by the Trust Accounting Officer (the Chief Executive Officer CEO), The Finance and General Purposes Committee (F&GP) and the Board of Trustees (The Board). - 7.
+The base budget will reflect the best estimate of the resources available to us for the forthcoming year and will detail how those resources are to be utilised.
+There must be a clear link between each Academy's Quality Improvement Plans and the budgeted utilisation of resources. - 8.
+The budgetary planning process will incorporate the following elements: - forecasts of the likely number of pupils to estimate the amount of General Annual Grant (GAG), - latest estimate of other ESFA funding, - Trust wide assumptions on pay and other material inflationary pressures, - a clear direction of travel towards achieving the reserve target for each Academy, - review of other income sources available to each Academy to assess likely level of receipts,

-- forecasts of the likely number of pupils to estimate the amount of General Annual Grant (GAG), - · latest estimate of other ESFA funding, - Trust wide assumptions on pay and other material inflationary pressures, - a clear direction of travel towards achieving the Trust reserves target for each academy, - · review of other income sources available to the academy to assess likely level of receipts, - review of past performance against budgets to establish where forecasts have proven to be inaccurate with a view to increasing oversight in those areas, - identification of potential efficiency savings either at academy or cross Trust level, - review of the main expenditure headings with reference to school development plan objectives to ensure that Directors understand how performance improvement impacts on overall academy financial performance, - evidence of the academy prioritising resources towards estates condition and health and safety compliance, - · all carry forward balances, - any unspent grants from the previous financial year, - any funds held in Trust or deemed to be restricted in nature - any proposed transfers to the school fixed asset reserve either from carried forward balances or inyear surplus - 9.
+- review of past performance against budgets to establish where forecasts have proven to be inaccurate with a view to increasing oversight in those areas, - identification of potential efficiency savings either at an Academy or cross Trust level, - review of the main expenditure headings with reference to Academy Quality Improvement objectives to ensure that Directors understand how performance improvement impacts on overall Academy financial performance, - evidence of the Academy prioritising resources towards estates condition and health and safety compliance, - all carry forward balances, - any unspent grants from the previous financial year, - any funds held in Trust or deemed to be restricted in nature, - any proposed transfers to the Academy's fixed asset reserve either from carried forward balances or in-year surplus. - 9.
 Comparison of estimated income and expenditure will identify any potential surplus or shortfall in funding.
-If shortfalls are identified, opportunities to increase income should be explored and expenditure headings will need to be reviewed for areas where cuts can be made.
+If shortfalls are identified, opportunities to increase income should be explored and expenditure headings will need to be reviewed for areas where savings can be made.
 This may entail prioritising tasks and deferring projects until more funding is available.
 Plans and budgets will need to be revised until income and expenditure are at least in balance. - 10.
-Richard Huish Trust's over-arching reserves policy is for all Trust schools to retain a high level of financial delegation, they must keep a cumulative reserve equivalent to a minimum of 1/12 of their annual revenue income.
-The level of income used in this calculation will be set annually by the Trust CFO, taking into account one off/non-recurring income that might have the potential to distort the level of reserve required. - 11.
-Where a surplus or balanced budget cannot be achieved in year the CFO will work with the relevant school head teacher and Local Governing Body (LGB) to prepare a forecast that shows the length of time required to bring school finances back into break even and make up any deficit against their agreed school reserve balance.
-If the school does not have a credit reserve balance sufficient to offset the proposed deficit the Trustees of the Trust will agree the nature of any loan and repayment terms with the Head Teacher and LGB. - 12.
-If, in year, there is a material (over 3% bottom-line) adverse variance from the base budget the Chair and Members of the Finance and General Purposes Committee will be made aware through the monthly management accounts procedure. - 13.
-The approved base budget is then entered onto the Trust central finance system ready for the start of the new financial year.
+For our Academies to retain a high level of financial delegation, they must be working towards maintaining a cumulative reserve equivalent to 1/12 of their annual revenue income.
+The level of income used in this calculation will be set annually by the CFO, recognising that one off/non-recurring income might have the potential to distort the level of reserve required and should be adjusted accordingly. - 11.
+Where a surplus or balanced budget cannot be achieved in year the CFO will work with the relevant Academy Headteacher/Principal and Local Governing Body (LGB) to prepare a forecast that shows the length of time required to bring school finances back into break even and make up any deficit against their agreed school reserve balance.
+If the school does not have a credit reserve balance sufficient to offset the proposed deficit The Board will agree the nature of any loan and repayment terms with the Headteacher/Principal and LGB. - 12.
+If, in year, there is a material (over 3% bottom-line) adverse variance from the base budget the Trust Chair and F&GP Committee members will be made aware of the circumstances that have led to the change and what remedial actions are being implemented. - 13.
+The approved base budget, profiled as appropriate, is entered onto our central finance system ready for the start of the new financial year.